 Despite the current economy of hot takes and googleable insta-expertise, there are still occasions when the task of critic is sufficiently daunting: the first-ever North American retrospective of Niger-born filmmaker Moustapha Alassane (who died in 2015) is one of them.
 The Museum of Modern Art’s (MoMA) series Moustapha Alassane, Pioneer of the Golden Age of Nigerien Cinema, running this weekend, is every bit the breakthrough it appears to be, though it must be pointed out that the nine works being shown represent only a fraction of the filmmaker’s four decades’ worth of output.
 Like Med Hondo (how has Toronto gotten a retrospective before New York?), Sidney Sokhona, and Oumarou Ganda, Alassane is a filmmaker whose obscurity here speaks to the distance between pioneering French documentarian Jean Rouch and the greater body of Francophone cinema from postcolonial Africa — in other words, the ongoing predicament that several of the most visible movies from this period of African history were made, albeit collaboratively, by a white man.
 Although Rouch immersed himself in West African culture to make his films, championing African directors in the process, his most fervent audiences were those who filled the cinematheques and universities of Europe.
 (Ousmane Sembène, the Senegalese auteur whose filmography comes closest to bucking the trend, famously took Rouch and his Africanist claque to task for “looking at us like insects.”)
 Curated by Amélie Garin-Davet of the French Embassy and MoMA’s Josh Siegel, the Alassane series — which will tour westward in the coming months — is a vital, unmissable step towards finally rewriting that canon.

 Alassane and Rouch shared more than a continent.
-Alassane drove the car that swerved off the road in 2004, killing Rouch at the age of 86, en route to a screening in Niamey, the capital of Niger, where Alassane had chaired the local university’s cinema department for 15 years.
+Alassane was in the car with Rouch that swerved off the road in 2004, killing Rouch at the age of 86, en route to a screening in Niamey, the capital of Niger, where Alassane had chaired the local university’s cinema department for 15 years.
 Rouch had taken on Alassane as an assistant nearly half a century earlier, trading technical expertise for on-the-ground contacts and giving the Nigerien a taste of direct cinema — from which it appears Alassane took only what he found interesting.
 Apart from nine months spent at Montreal’s Office national du film, Alassane was not just self-taught but also self-guided.
 In his teens, lacking access to celluloid film, he developed a hand-drawn animation style on transparent cigarette paper.
 He later took techniques commonly attributed to Rouch — especially handheld camerawork and collaborative improvisation — in a wild, fabulist direction with his live-action work.
 Judging from what’s being shown at MoMA, there’s an insatiability to Alassane’s films: he pirouettes from magic-lantern féticheur to withering social critic to deadpan documentarian, abounding all the while in feats of material innovation.

 Alassane’s favorite animal, the frog, serves as a mascot for the retrospective.
 Animated entirely by the director in a Pigalle hotel room, the 1966 cartoon “Bon Voyage Sim” sees a potbellied toad sent by his home government to a neighboring republique, where he’s received with squeaky pageantry.
 It’s charming in its own right, but also bears an uncanny resemblance to the elaborately choreographed friendship ceremonies held by the newly independent West African nations hosting their former colonial invaders.
 (In Christian Lelong and Maria Silva Bazzou’s documentary Moustapha Alassane, Cineaste of the Possible, also screening at MoMA, you can see Alassane nixing “Sim”’s original ending, wherein our hero returns home to a military coup d’etat.)